statsmodels/statsmodels/scikits/statsmodels/docs/source/introduction.rst

 method arguments have changed.
 Additional estimation results, e.g. test statistics have been included.

-Most importantly, almost every result has been verified with at least one other statistical package: R, Stata or SAS.
+Most importantly, most results have been verified with at least one other statistical package: R, Stata or SAS.
 The guiding principal for the rewrite was that all numbers have to be verified, even if we don't manage to cover everything.
 There are a few remaining issues, that we hope to